Barry Levinson's unrealized projects

 During his long career, American film director Barry Levinson worked on numerous projects that never progressed beyond the pre-production stage under his direction.
 Some of these fell into development hell, were officially cancelled, or would see life under a different production team.

 1970s

 Traps

 In the 1970s, Levinson wrote a treatment for an unproduced film called Traps, about an architect.
 It was based on a concept he conceived in collaboration with Kent Welton.

 1980s

 The Eagle of Broadway

 According to journalist Stephen Rebello, an unproduced screenplay called The Eagle of Broadway was long sought after by Levinson and producer Mark Johnson in the 1980s.
 It was described as "a melange of fact and fiction".
-Another iteration, directed by Ivan Passer, had James Cagney starring as gunfighter-turned-NYC sportswriter Bat Masterson, and William Hurt as Damon Runyon.
+Another iteration, directed by Ivan Passer, had James Cagney starring as gunfighter-turned-New York City sportswriter Bat Masterson, and William Hurt as Damon Runyon.

 Whereabouts

 In 1983, Levinson developed and circled the director's position on the project Whereabouts, after the departure of John Landis.
 It was a mystery adventure script written by Jim Cash and Jack Epps Jr. The film was set up at 20th Century Fox under producer Joe Wizan.
 According to Epps, Levinson had troubles with the script because there were elements that reminded him of High Anxiety, and was "never really deeply involved or committed to making the movie."